-Global Ferronickel Holdings, Inc. (GFNI; Parent Company) is a corporation listed in the Philippine Stock Exchange (PSE).
+Global Ferronickel Holdings, Inc. (FNI; Parent Company) is a corporation listed in the Philippine Stock Exchange (PSE).
 It was incorporated and registered with the Philippine Securities and Exchange Commission (SEC) on May 3, 1994.
 The principal activities of the Parent Company are to invest in, purchase or otherwise acquire and own, hold, use, sell, assign, transfer, mortgage, pledge, exchange, or otherwise dispose of real and personal property of every kind and description, including shares of stock, and other securities or obligations of any corporation.
+The Parent Company's principal office address is at Penthouse, Platinum Tower, Asean Avenue corner Fuentes St., Aseana, Parañaque City.